Zeeeepa/xyops/docs/users.md

 Typical scenarios:

-- Department scoping: Assign users to roles that permit only the “Dev” or “Ops” categories.
+- Department scoping: Assign users to roles that permit only the "Dev" or "Ops" categories.
-- Environment separation: Restrict specific users to the “Staging” group but not “Production”.
+- Environment separation: Restrict specific users to the "Staging" group but not "Production".

 ## Sessions and Authentication

 xyOps handles account creation, login, session management, and password reset, and also adds activity logging and related features.

 - Expiration: Sessions expire per the [User.session_expire_days](config.md#user-session_expire_days) configuration setting.
 - Lockouts: Multiple failed logins per hour trigger a lockout requiring password reset (configurable).
-Admins can “Reset Lockouts” on a user.
+Admins can "Reset Lockouts" on a user.
 - Password management: Users can change their password (must provide current password).
 Forgot/reset flows are supported via email templates.
 - Single Sign-On: xyOps supports trusted-header SSO via a proxy (e.g., OAuth2-Proxy), can auto-assign roles/privileges based on IdP groups, and can redirect on logout.
 See [SSO](sso.md).